top of page

 What is Epic MAR used for?

 Epic MAR is a digital medication documentation tool used within the Epic EHR system.
 It ensures patient safety through barcode verification while serving as the primary documentation source for medication billing and compliance audits.
+What all Coders should understand about Epics MAR.

 How does Epic MAR impact billing audits?